 NARRATRICE

-On 6 November 1928, in this literary commune that had become a hotbed of surrealism, Aragon arranged a party in honor of Mayakovsky, the greatest living Russian poet.
+On November 6th 1928, in this literary commune that had become a hotbed of surrealism, Aragon arranged a party in honor of Mayakovsky, the greatest living Russian poet.
 Mayakovsky was staying at the Hotel Istria.
 He was invited by the writer and poetess Elsa Triolet.
-She had known Mayakovsky since childhood, and was in love with him.
-But it was her sister who stole the poet’s heart.
+She had known Mayakovsky since childhood, and had been in love with him.
+But it was her sister who had won his heart in the end.

 TC : 04 35 25